canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 ```bash
 snapcraft cleanbuild
 ```
-## Building for a Device with different architecture
+## Building for different architectures
+duration: 10:00

 One day, perhaps, snapcraft will fully support cross building with the `--target-arch` option.
 But getting that to work is beyond the scope of this tutorial.
 Instead we'll make use of Launchpad's builders to build the snap for all architectures (including the one your device provides).